ska-telescope/ska-sdp-wflow-pointing-offset/docs/src/api/ska_sdp_wflow_pointing_offset/pointing_offset_cli.rst

       --results_dir=None    Directory where the results need to be saved (Optional) --start_freq=None     Start frequency in MHz (Optional)
       --end_freq=None       End frequency in MHz (Optional)
-      --fit_on_plane        Perform fitting on plane or spherical azel coordinates.
-                            [default: True]
       --bw_factor           Beamwidth factor [default:0.976, 1.098]
       --thresh_width=<float>  The maximum ratio of the fitted to expected beamwidth [default:1.5]